akaihola/django-cairo-text/README.rst

   CAIROTEXT_OPTIMIZED_PATH = '%(directory)s/%(name)s-nq8.png'

 With these settings, Cairotext would optimize each generated file using the pngnq_ optimizer.
-Image color depth would be reduced to four bits.
-This method reduced average image sizes to 26% of original on one site.
+The color palette of the image would be reduced to four colors.
+On one site, this method reduced average image sizes to 26% of original while still resulting in acceptable quality.

 .. _pngnq: http://pngnq.sourceforge.net/